ThomasScialom/MLSUM/README.md

 It is also available upon request, you can reach us at thomas@recital.ai

+## Outputs used in the paper

+We make available the [outputs](https://drive.google.com/file/d/1YFlBhEO-yLv28xtAEX28p1JxWfjBKNzn/view?usp=sharing) from our models so anyone can fairly compare.
+Note that if you obtain a different ROUGE, it might be due to the library:
+- for BERT-Gen, we used the [UNILM Rouge](https://github.com/microsoft/unilm/blob/master/unilm-v1/src/cnndm/eval.py)
+- for the other moels we used the [ROUGE](https://pypi.org/project/rouge/) pypi library, version 0.3.1

 ## Instructions and code to rebuild the dataset from the archived web pages:

 #### Setup the environment